xitop/edzed/docs/events.rst

 an event, i.e. cancel its delivery.
 The second use is to modify the filter data.

-An event filter function is called with the event data as its sole argument (i.e. as a :class:`dict`).
+An event filter function is called with the event data as its sole argument (i.e. as a dict).

-- If it returns a :class:`dict`, the event is accepted and the returned dict becomes the new event data.
+- If it returns a dict, the event is accepted and the returned dict becomes the new event data.

-- If the function returns anything else than a :class:`dict` instance, the event will be accepted or rejected depending on the boolean value of the returned value (true = accept, false (e.g. ``False`` or ``None``) = reject).
+- If the function returns anything else than a dict instance, the event will be accepted or rejected depending on the boolean value of the returned value (true = accept, false (e.g. ``False`` or ``None``) = reject).